garfieldmoore/Boomerang/readme.md

 Boomerang is a framework for faking responses from external web services in acceptance/integration tests.

+Boomerang makes testing your applications easier by enabling you to fake HTTP services your code depends upon.

+This makes tests faster and less brittle, allowing you to get consistent and fast feedback from your tests.

 The philosophy behind Boomerang is simplicity and extensibility.
+Take a look at our [wiki](https://github.com/garfieldmoore/Boomerang/wiki) to see how to use and extend Boomerang.

 Getting started
 ---------------